Limejuiceade/mango-basketball-game/README.md

 Project Description

-This is a recreation of the basketball arcade game pop a shot, however there are unique modes where teams switch as well as LED functionality and sound.
+This is a recreation of the basketball arcade game pop a shot, however it is ran entirely locally off of a mango Pi using its GPIO pins in conjunction with the Stanford CS107e mango Pi libraries written by myself and my teammate John Carlson.

 Features